Salah Isa: Arrest

 He was repeatedly arrested, arrested, interrogated, or interrogated in his trial for several years between 1968 and 1981.
-A tourist teacher by Ali Abu al-Khair for him, it was followed by the “confession of political thinkers of different general orientations in the country of the largest area in the world, the vast expanse, and all its hostility was always directed towards two enemies, Zionism and imperialism.”

-His literary career and directions
+Literary career and directions

-He published his first book "The Arab Revolution" in 1979 The book - according to Ahmed Mansour –it is An attempt to understand and do justice to this historical phenomenon, the “Urabi Revolt” through the scientific socialist method, away from the harsh judgments and harsh accusations it was subjected to by the other two approaches, the colonial school and the national school.
-Salah Issa discusses and monitors in his study of the Urabi Revolution (through several chapters) “European monopolies from peaceful occupation to armed conquest, the social and intellectual map of the revolution, the issue of power, and finally the revolutionary front from unity to fragmentation.”
+He published his first book "The Arab Revolution" in 1979 The book – according to Ahmed Mansour –it is An attempt to understand and do justice to this historical phenomenon, the "Urabi Revolt" through the scientific socialist method, away from the harsh judgments and harsh accusations it was subjected to by the other two approaches, the colonial school and the national school.
+Salah Issa discusses and monitors in his study of the Urabi Revolution (through several chapters) "European monopolies from peaceful occupation to armed conquest, the social and intellectual map of the revolution, the issue of power, and finally the revolutionary front from unity to fragmentation."
 The book came in 612 pages, and Issa relied in writing on the memoirs of the leaders of the Urabi Revolution and a number of Egyptian, English and French historical documents.

-Salah Issa also reviews in his book “People with Wonder” (issued by Nahdet Misr in 2010) 50 figures from the Egyptian political, cultural and artistic elites who played a remarkable role in Egyptian public life during the second half of the twentieth century.
-Among those personalities: King Farouk - Fathi Radwan - Abdul Rahman Al-Rafi'i - Fouad Siraj Al-Din - Mustafa Bahjat Badawi - Taha Hussein - - Hassan Al-Banna - Abdul Rahman Al-Sindi - Hassan Al-Hudhaibi - Akram Al-Hourani - Dr. Murad Ghalib - Abdel Nasser and Abdel Hakim Bloody Friendship - Muhammad Hassanein Heikal - July Revolutionaries - Abdel Latif Al-Baghdadi - Ahmed Bahaa El-Din - Boutros Ghali - Fouad Morsi - Lotfi Al-Khouli - Noman Ashour - Mohamed Sayed Ahmed - Youssef Idris - Abdel Azim Anis - Latifa Al-Zayat - Youssef Wahbi - Youssef Al-Sibai - Karam Mutawa - Farid Shawqi.
+Salah Issa also reviews in his book "People with Wonder" (issued by Nahdet Misr in 2010) 50 figures from the Egyptian political, cultural and artistic elites who played a remarkable role in Egyptian public life during the second half of the twentieth century.
+Among those personalities: King Farouk – Fathi Radwan – Abdul Rahman Al-Rafi'i – Fouad Siraj Al-Din – Mustafa Bahjat Badawi – Taha Hussein – - Hassan Al-Banna – Abdul Rahman Al-Sindi – Hassan Al-Hudhaibi – Akram Al-Hourani – Dr. Murad Ghalib – Abdel Nasser and Abdel Hakim Bloody Friendship – Muhammad Hassanein Heikal – July Revolutionaries – Abdel Latif Al-Baghdadi – Ahmed Bahaa El-Din – Boutros Ghali – Fouad Morsi – Lotfi Al-Khouli – Noman Ashour – Mohamed Sayed Ahmed – Youssef Idris – Abdel Azim Anis – Latifa Al-Zayat – Youssef Wahbi – Youssef Al-Sibai – Karam Mutawa – Farid Shawqi.